openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 * Now launch the Bluetooth control program: `bluetoothctl`

-* and each of the following:
+* and type each of the following:

 ```
 power off